hoelsner/product-database/README.md

 ### Dedicated Server setup

 To setup the **Product Database** on a dedicated server, you need a clean installation of Ubuntu 16.04.
-Please note, that this web service must be the only application running on the server.
-Within the `deploy` directory, you find an installation profile with some predefined default values named `stage_default`.
+Please note, that this web service expects to be the only application running on the server.
+Within the `deploy` directory, you find a `stage_default` template directory.
 The entire setup is based on an Ansible playbook.

-### Setup without an Ansible control machine
+#### Setup without an Ansible control machine

 The following steps are required if you have only a single Ubuntu 16.04 server that should run the Product Database.
 First, you need to install the following dependencies: